 Also available with 2TB and 4TB, G-Technology's G-Drive is one of the easiest drives to use for backup.
 Just plug it in, and you're halfway there!
 It's available in silver, space gray, and rose gold.

-The following hard drives are also among our favorites for 2020.
+The following hard drives are also among our favorites.

 Yes, Samsung makes some tremendous hard drives, including this one that's available in various colors.